-Required by some Home Programs and available to any student, teaching assistantships in undergraduate and graduate courses offer you experience and the opportunity to develop presentation skills.
-Read advice
+Required by some programs and available to any student, teaching assistantships in undergraduate and graduate courses offer you experience and the opportunity to develop presentation skills.

 As early as April of first year.
 Your choice of a thesis lab is the most important choice you will make in graduate school.
-The flexibility you have in choosing rotations—as well as your direct interactions with faculty—will help you find the right laboratory environment for your thesis research.
-We empower you to discover and pursue: the science you love, a great mentor with whom you can work well, and a collegial environment that will further your research.
-Guide to choosing a thesis lab
+The flexibility of our rotations—as well as the direct student-faculty interactions—help students find the right laboratory environments for their thesis research.
+We empower students to discover and pursue: 1. the science they love, 2. a great mentor with whom they can work well, and 3. a collegial environment that will further their research.

-The completion of the Qualifying Exam marks your formal step into Doctoral Candidacy, as you demonstrate the expertise and thought processes necessary to design and carry out thesis research.
+The completion of the Qualifying Exam marks a student’s formal step into Doctoral Candidacy, as she or he demonstrates the expertise and thought processes necessary to design and carry out thesis research.
 You will choose a committee of faculty members—which includes your advisor and two or three additional faculty—to mentor you through your development and thesis research.
-Conducted in the format of a written research proposal and oral presentation, the qualifying examination is a fun, valuable opportunity to talk with other scientists, share what you have done, and discuss what you are excited to do next.
-Read advice
+Conducted in the format of a written research proposal and oral presentation, the qualifying examination is a valuable opportunity to talk with other scientists, share what you have done, and discuss what you are excited to do next.

 Students best explore their creative potential and develop their intellectual and analytical skills through frequent, collegial interactions with faculty.
 In that spirit, committee and proposal meetings are designed to facilitate an open and exciting exchange of scientific ideas and results.
 After completing your qualifying exam and selecting a reading and thesis committee, you will regularly update your committee and participate in discussions that help focus your research.
-These begin as annual meetings and later increase in frequency, and you are able to initiate additional meetings as you complete your thesis and prepare for your next career steps.
-Read advice
+These begin as annual meetings and later increase in frequency.
+Additionally, students are encouraged to meet informally with their committee members as well as to initiate additional meetings as they near completion of their thesis and prepare for next career steps.

-The work and creativity you have put toward your research—and in furthering the Biosciences— culminates in a thesis defense, which includes a written dissertation, a public seminar, and a closed oral exam.
-Your fellow students and faculty cap the day with a celebration of your accomplishments.
+The work and creativity you have put toward your research—and in furthering the Biosciences—culminates in a thesis defense, which includes a written dissertation, a public seminar, and a closed oral exam.
+Your fellow students and faculty will cap the day with a celebration of your accomplishments!

 Being able to break down your larger research and life goals into bite-sized tasks is key to navigating the “forest” of graduate research.
-It is important to learn how to organize, strategize, and adjust in the lab, as you think step-by-step through important questions: What should the next paper be?
-Would that paper move the field forward and engender exciting follow-up studies?
-Read advice
+We will help train you to organize, strategize, and adjust in the lab, as you think step-by-step through important questions that include: What should the next paper be?
+How would that paper move the field forward and engender exciting follow-up studies?
+What results and figures are needed?

 Our goal is to train you to think critically, to find and ask new questions, and to be the most creative scientist you can be.
-We believe that, by doing that, we are empowering you to become the next generation of innovators and leaders, with skills that have been proved highly transferrable beyond Stanford.
+We believe, by doing that, we empower our students to become the next generation of innovators and leaders, with skills that have been proved highly transferrable beyond Stanford.
 All of your academic development serves as an exploration of that passion, helping you see the world in new ways and discover the way in which you want to give back.
-Stanford also offers many opportunities to network with alumni, attend workshops for professional development, think about postdoctoral avenues, and explore potential careers.
-Your mentors are here to help you think about your future throughout your graduate education.
-Visit the Career of Choice page
+Stanford also offers many opportunities to interact with alumni, attend workshops for professional development, think about postdoctoral avenues, and explore potential careers.
+The many mentors and University resources available to you at Stanford Biosciences will help you think about and develop your future throughout your graduate education.